syncfusion-content/blazor-docs/blazor/menu-bar/how-to/style-and-appearance.md

 ---
 layout: post
-title: How to Style And Appearance in Blazor Menu Bar  Component | Syncfusion
+title: How to
-description: Checkout and learn about Style And Appearance in Blazor Menu Bar  component of Syncfusion, and more details.
+description: Learn how to change default styling of the Menu component
 platform: Blazor
 control: Menu Bar
 documentation: ug
----

----
-title: "How To"
-component: "Menu"
-description: "Learn how to change default styling of the Menu component"
 ---

 # Styling and Appearance